mullermad/traccer-dashboard/README.md

    npm run dev
 ```

-8. **Open the dashboard at http://localhost:5183/ in your browser.**
+finally Open the dashboard at http://localhost:5183/ in your browser.

+8. **In assets folder there is screenshoots of the web app**